 Ask: What happens when you get tired during a race?
 What do you do?

-In our faith, we need to keep going and not give up, even when something is really hard.
-It's about trying again and again until you succeed.
+In our faith, we need not give up.
 It's okay to get tired or feel like quitting sometimes, but we can pray, ask for God's help, and encourage one another to keep going.